-When newbies ask me how to be good at Linux command-line, I usually told them to avoid using GUI mode as much as they can.
+When newbies ask me how to be good at Linux command-line, I usually tell them to avoid using GUI mode as much as possible.
 I suggest them to learn how to do stuffs from Terminal.
 Ask any Linux expert, and they will always say - "Command line mode is more powerful and easy".
 I fully concur with this statement.
 In case, you don't know how to do a specific task from command line, just google your question and start from there.
 Linux command line is not that difficult as you may think.
-However, some users are not so interested to use CLI mode no matter how hard you try to persuade them.
+However, some users are not much interested in CLI mode.
 They always prefer to use GUI mode only.
 If you're one of them, meet "Betty", a command-line virtual assistant for Linux.

 First, Install the necessary prerequisites.